 At Nanaimo Innovation Academy, we are also lucky to be in a beautiful part of the world where we have easy access to nature's playground, as it is important for children to connect with their surroundings.

-In our Forest School Program (for ages 4-6), half of the day at Nanaimo Innovation Academy takes place in forest, lake, and/or beach settings.
-Forest sessions are held in local park locations—Westwood Lake (February-April), Bowen Park (May-July) and Colliery Dam (September-December).
+These programs focus on place-based learning in forest, lake, and/or beach settings.
+Forest sessions are held in local park locations—Westwood Lake, Bowen Park, Buttertubs Marsh, Departure Bay Beach and Colliery Dam.
 Parks may vary depending on various circumstances.

 At NIA we try very hard to minimize the impact we will inevitably have on the environment without limiting the children in their play and learning.
 We do this by conducting regular site impact surveys, documenting our use, communicating with City of Nanaimo Park staff, using biodegradable and organic materials and removing any garbage we see or create.
 All of our snacks are prepared in reusable containers.